-Public libraries in Victoria (except the State Library, Vision Australia Library, and Mechanics' Institute libraries) are owned and operated by the relevant council or through a regional library corporation.
+Public libraries in Victoria (except the State Library, Vision Australia Library, and Mechanics' Institute libraries) are owned and operated by the relevant council or through a regional library corporation, Myli - My Community Library Ltd, or Your Library Ltd.

-Through Local Government Victoria (LGV), the Victorian Government works alongside councils and regional library corporations to provide quality library facilities for all Victorians.
+Through Local Government Victoria (LGV), the Victorian Government works alongside councils, regional library corporations, Myli - My Community Library Ltd, Your Library Ltd, and Vision Australia to provide quality library facilities for all Victorians.

 Our public library funding programs include:

 - The Public Libraries Funding Program provides annual funding for library operations.

-- The Living Libraries Infrastructure Program assists councils and regional library corporations meet the needs of their communities through the funding of public library infrastructure projects.
+- The Living Libraries Infrastructure Program provides funding for public library infrastructure projects.

-- The Premiers' Reading Challenge Book Fund provides funding to public libraries for the purchase of books and other materials to support children and young people undertaking the annual Premiers' Reading Challenge.
+- The Premiers' Reading Challenge Book Fund provides funding for the purchase of books and other materials to support children and young people undertaking the annual Premiers' Reading Challenge.

 Public Libraries Funding Program

-The Public Libraries Funding Program provides annual funding to councils, regional library corporations, and Vision Australia for the provision of public library services.
+The Public Libraries Funding Program provides annual funding to councils, regional library corporations, Myli - My Community Library Ltd, Your Library Ltd, and Vision Australia for the provision of public library services.
 This funding contributes to the purchase of collection items (physical and electronic), information technology, library and outreach programs, and other services provided by Victorian public libraries.

-The Public Libraries Funding Program has been allocated $44.7 million in recurrent funding for the 2019-20 financial year to distribute to councils, regional library corporations and Vision Australia.
+The Public Libraries Funding Program has been allocated $48.1 million in recurrent funding for the 2023-2024 financial year to support Victoria's public libraries.

 Living Libraries Infrastructure Program

-The Living Libraries Infrastructure Program assists Victorian councils and regional library corporations to provide accessible high-quality library infrastructure.
+The Living Libraries Infrastructure Program assists Victorian councils, regional library corporations, Myli - My Community Library Ltd, and Your Library Ltd to provide accessible high-quality library infrastructure.
 The program funds new, redeveloped or refurbished public library infrastructure; and new or updated mobile libraries.

 Visit Living Libraries Infrastructure Program for more information.

 Premiers' Reading Challenge Book Fund

 The highly successful Premiers’ Reading Challenge encourages children and young people to discover the benefits of reading.

-The Premiers’ Reading Challenge Book Fund provides an annual allocation to councils, regional library corporations and Vision Australia to buy materials to support the annual Premiers’ Reading Challenge.
+The Premiers’ Reading Challenge Book Fund assists public libraries by providing an annual allocation to councils, regional library corporations, Myli - My Community Library Ltd, Your Library Ltd, and Vision Australia to buy materials to support the annual Premiers’ Reading Challenge.